XanaduAI/SFOpenBoson/README.rst

 * `Strawberry Fields <http://strawberryfields.readthedocs.io/>`_ >=0.7.2
 * `OpenFermion <https://github.com/quantumlib/OpenFermion>`_ >=0.6

-These can be installed using pip, or, if on linux, using your package manager (i.e. ``apt`` if on a Debian-based system.)
+These can be installed using pip, or, if on linux, using your package manager (i.e., ``apt`` if on a Debian-based system.)

 Installation
 ------------

-Installation of Strawberry Fields, as well as all required Python packages mentioned above, can be done using pip:
+Installation of SFOpenBoson, as well as all required Python packages mentioned above, can be done using pip:
 ::

     $ python -m pip install sfopenboson